 Brief Overview of Riverhead

 The town of Riverhead on the North Fork is located on the mouth of the Peconic River.
-It contains the following hamlets: Aquebogue, Baiting Hollow, Calverton, and Wading River.
-Riverhead is located just under two hours away or about 80 miles from New York City.
+It contains the following hamlets: Aquebogue, Baiting Hollow, Calverton, Riverhead, Laurel and Wading River.
+Riverhead is located just under two hours away by car – about 80 miles from New York City.

 Riverhead is a great destination for families and couples of all ages looking to tour and visit the vineyards, breweries, restaurants, shops, and array of events held all year long.